oryzatoken/oryza.space/index.md

 ORYZA (ORY) is the official token for the Oryza Sativa Farm Project, a real project in agribusiness.
 Holders of the token are able to reap the rewards from our revenue.

-ORYZA using **tron.network** because this blockcain more poular today and very cheap in trx fee.
+ORYZA using **tron.network** because Tron is a blockchain-based decentralized platform that aims to build a free.
 You can visit this link:
 [Token Detail](https://tronscan.org/#/token20/TFHcSSqhCoaGwQBANsM2SuM2Ytd4dwsaMp) |
 [Token Explorer](https://tronscan.org/#/token20/TFHcSSqhCoaGwQBANsM2SuM2Ytd4dwsaMp/transfers) |